 Cultured Badass: His family have long been warriors, and he considers his team to be superior by virtue of their birth.

 Genre Savvy: Subverted.
-He points out to Joseph that people who call out their lovers' names on the battlefield tend to die.
+He points out that people who call out their lovers' names on the battlefield tend to die when Joseph takes him on and declares that he's fighting for Fran.
 But Loran and Fran rescue him before Gym can finish killing him.

 Katanas Are Just Better: He constantly wears one and has a tendency to draw it whenever he's making a point.
 He also gives Loran one to duel with at the climax of the final episode.
 Ironically, Loran actually manages to break his own aged sword just before he gets cocooned.